patrickoser/social-app/README.md

     Add google icon for google sign in.

+    Keep signed in users from accessing login/signup screens while they are logged in.

     I should add a username input field to the signup screen.
 It will check firebase to see if that username is taken and if not add it to that users object.